AI-Maker-Space/The-AI-Engineer-Challenge/docs/HW1_VIBE_CHECK.md

     - Aspect Tested: Style-guide adherence, hallucination resistance
     - Evaluation: Did a good job of rephrasing which could be used in an email or instant message communication.

+Problems found:

+- [x] Model responses are sometimes in Markdown format which was not interpreted on the UI.
+Updated the app with a function to detect markdown and format it to semantic HTML.
+- [x] Usability issues such as hiding the header and some chat being hidden on scroll.
+- [x] Responses were sometimes longer than necessary.
+Adding the directive to be "concise" helped.

 ---

 ## 🧑‍🤝‍🧑❓ Discussion Question #1: